Morton Castle

 Morton Castle Facts

-Morton Castle is owned by Historic Scotland and is open for visit, daylight hours.
-It is located on the Morton Loch, about 8 minute N-E from Carronbridge.
+Morton Castle is owned by Historic Scotland and is open for visits, during daylight hours.
+It is located on the Morton Loch, about 8 minutes N-E from Carronbridge.